Absentee Ballot Program

 What if I already voted by absentee ballot but I changed my mind and now I want to vote at the polls?

-You are able to change your mind until 5PM on November 2, 2020.
-You must have your absentee ballot removed by the Office of the Town Clerk before 5PM on November 2, 2020 in order to be allowed to vote at the polls.
-Please contact the Office of the Town Clerk if you want your absentee ballot removed.
+You are able to change your mind until 5PM on October 30, 2020.
+You must have your absentee ballot removed by the Office of the Town Clerk before 5PM on October 30, 2020 in order to be allowed to vote at the polls.
+Absentee ballots received via drop box or mail after 5pm on November 2nd or on Election Day will not be counted if the same person votes at the polls on Election Day.

 Why did you send me an application for an absentee ballot when I didn't request one?